gurnoors05/Email-Scheduler/README.md

   - **Email:** `orville.buckridge@ethereal.email`
   - **Password:** `faHTs9aNn1S6PAveWj`

+> [!WARNING]
+> **Live Site SMTP Limitation:** The backend is deployed on Render's free tier, which strictly blocks standard outbound SMTP traffic (ports 25, 465, 587).
+The live demo uses Ethereal (port 587), so emails sent from the live URL will currently timeout in the queue.
+>
+> **To test emails on the live site:** You can bypass the firewall by setting `SMTP_HOST=sandbox.smtp.mailtrap.io` and `SMTP_PORT=2525` in the live environment variables, as Render ignores non-standard ports like 2525.
+Otherwise, the app works perfectly when cloned and run locally on port 5000!

 ## TL;DR — What's actually implemented

 | Feature | Implementation | Route / File |